TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

 https://user-images.githubusercontent.com/28056407/144652636-7ab66d11-d0bd-4f53-a0d0-b10329cb7b8b.mp4

+This video demonstrates how ravines can be normalized to be easier to work with, and shows a visual representation of this process.

 # Automatic Differentiation
 **Note**: **DO NOT** use Manim 0.12.0 to compile the video as Manim has not patched their bug yet.
 The video was developed with version 0.11.0 and is the prefered version to compile this video